HanzheZhang822/HanzheZhang822.github.io/index.md

 ### Work Experience
 Data Analyst @ Web Union Solution  (10/2020 - 08/2022)
- - Preprocessed 1M+ electricity consumption records using Python & SQL (extraction, filtering, imputation, outlier detection), boosting data accuracy by 20%, improving ML model performance by 15%, and cutting manual tasks by 90%.
+ - Leveraged Python and SQL to extract and preprocess over 100K electricity consumption records by applying filtering, imputation, and outlier detection techniques, resulting in a 15% improvement in data quality.
- - Deployed SVM, Random Forest, and XGBoost models to predict power consumption intervals and detect theft, increasing detection efficiency by 8x and preventing $1.5M+ in annual losses.
+ - Collaborated with cross-functional teams to streamline data processing pipelines using Python automation methods, reducing manual processing tasks by 70% and boosting machine learning model performance by 10%.
- - Implemented seasonal ARIMA modeling to compare users’ historical consumption against neighborhood patterns, reducing false positives by 65% and enabling proactive fraud investigation.
+ - Designed and deployed predictive models (SVM, Random Forest, XGBoost, and Seasonal ARIMA) to forecast consumption intervals and detect electricity theft, increasing detection efficiency by 3× and reducing false positives by 30%, which contributed to preventing potential annual losses exceeding $500K.
- - Designed Tableau dashboards for real-time insights, adopted by 80+ daily users with 50K+ hits in a year, driving data-driven decisions across teams.
+ - Leveraged Matplotlib and Seaborn to create data visualizations (time series plots, histograms, and box plots) that uncovered seasonal consumption trends and outliers, enhancing actionable insights for fraud prevention by 15%.

 Digital Marketing Analyst (Intern) @ Web Union Solution  (01/2020 - 09/2020)
  - Extracted and analyzed marketing data with Python, improving audience targeting and raising ROI by 15%.